josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 The cruelty is so precise because the recognition is so close.
 It is easier to humiliate what resembles you than to admit resemblance.

-*I’ve watched this play out more than once: a white man learning a small, human fact about another man—perhaps something as ordinary as a fondness for silk or the thrill of wearing stockings—and suddenly the air turns acidic.
+*I’ve watched this play out more than once: a white man learning a small, human fact about another man — perhaps something as ordinary as a fondness for silk or the thrill of wearing stockings — and suddenly the air turns acidic.
 The insults come fast, theatrical, obsessive.
 It’s as if he’s punishing the mirror for showing him softness he can’t permit himself.*

 The choreography is ancient: repress, project, punish, repeat.
-Each move keeps emotion at a distance while proving, to the performer, that he still controls the room.
+Each move keeps emotion at a distance while proving, to the performer alone, that he still controls the room.

+*Men in groups will often punish each other more for showing "femininity" (on present Western standards, a post 1870s phenomenon at best), and yet so often do not correct or shame other men for violence towards women and girls.*
+*The preservation of the self at the expense of allowing cycles of violence to propagate is extremely telling.*
+*We have not raised stong men.*

 ### 🐐 Emotional Displacement as Social Sanction